koka-lang/koka/readme.md

     Before the effect one believes in different causes than one does after the effect.
      -- Friedrich Nietzsche

-You can also run examples in the browser by setting the host:

-    > :set --host=browser
-    > 1+2

-Some browser specific demo to try is for example ``demo/dom/conway.kk``.

 ## Algebraic effect handlers